 • 1 ½ tsp kosher salt

-• 3 whole roma tomatoes, peeled (or 1/3 cup of crushed tomatoes)
+• 3 whole roma tomatoes, peeled (or 1/2 cup of plain tomato sauce)

 • 2 tablespoons red wine vinegar